School Name: Orchard Primary School

 As a school we measure children’s progress in learning against National expectations and age related expectations.

 The class teacher continually assesses each child and notes areas of improvement and where further support is needed.
-As a school, we track children’s progress from entry at Nursery through to Year 6, using a variety of different methods including Development Matters and National Curriculum levels.
+As a school, we track children’s progress from entry at Nursery through to Year 6, using a variety of different methods including Development Matters and ARE.

 Children who are not making expected progress are picked up through Pupil Progress meetings with the class teacher, Senior Leadership Team and the SEND Team.